What Is the Shema Prayer?

 Photo Credit: © iStock/Getty Images Plus/asafta

-Jenny Fulton is a wife, mother, Wholly Loved Ministries team member, and writer who enjoys studying God’s Word and sharing what she has learned with others.
-She is the author of Princess Lillian and Grandpa’s Goodbye, Lil Kingdom Sisters Guide to the Alphabet (to be released Fall 2021), and an upcoming Bible Study on 1 Corinthians.
-An enrolled member of the Navajo Nation, Jenny developed an early interest in language and cultures.
+Jenny Fulton is a wife, mother, writer, and member of Wholly Loved Ministries who enjoys studying God’s Word and sharing what she has learned with others.
+She is the author of Princess Lillian and Grandpa’s Goodbye, A Princess’ Guide to the Alphabet, and Striving for Unity: a Study on 1 Corinthians (upcoming release).
+An enrolled member of the Navajo Nation, Jenny developed a keen interest in language and cultures.
 In 2007, she graduated from Grace University with a B.S. in Bible, a B.S. in elementary education, and an endorsement in K-12 ESL.
-For the next seven years, she worked as a teacher in a variety of cultural and educational settings, both abroad and in the United States.
+For the next seven years, Jenny worked as a teacher in a variety of cultural and educational settings, both abroad and in the United States.
 Her days are now spent raising her three young daughters and writing as much as time and opportunity allows.
-You can find more of her writings on her website at heart-soul-mind.org

 Want more interaction with the women of iBelieve?
 Join our fans, writers, and editors at the iBelieve Facebook group, Together in Faith, for more videos, stories, testimonies, prayers and more.
 Visit here to join the community!